apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 avoid blocking APIs.
 The following solution explains how to handle blocking operations properly.

-Note that the same hints apply to managing blocking operations anywhere in Akka, including Streams, HTTP and other reactive libraries built on top of it.
+Note that the same hints apply to managing blocking operations anywhere in Pekko, including Streams, HTTP and other reactive libraries built on top of it.

 @@@